Why should you elect me?

-- In the immediate aftermath of the devastating Marshall Fire, my Council colleague Lisa Smith and I teamed-up to organize a region-wide giftcard campaign that raised $68,000+ in the first two weeks to directly help fire victims replace immediate needs.
+In the immediate aftermath of the devastating Marshall Fire, my Council colleague Lisa (Smith) Feret and I teamed-up to organize a regional giftcard campaign.
+We raised $69,000+ in the first two weeks to directly help fire victims replace immediate needs.

-- I recruited giftcard drop-site locations in thirteen cities across four counties, and 100% of the funds went to help those displaced by the fire.
+- I contacted city council counterparts representing thirteen cities across four counties to recruit giftcard drop-site locations as well as undertook an aggressive media push to get the word out.
+100% of the raised funds went to help those displaced by the fire.

-- We raised $15,000 in six weeks to help 104 local students in-need have a fantastic start to their school year by treating them to a very special new clothes an shoes shopping experience as well as new backpacks with school supplies.
+- We raised $15,000 in six weeks to help 104 local students in-need have a fantastic start to their school year by treating them to a very special new clothes and shoes shopping experience as well as new backpacks with complete school supplies.

 - We also gathered classroom supplies for teachers at Title 1 schools, which were distributed through The Action Center.